 (2) Ligustrum vulgare, common privet until January 1, 2026.

 (3) Reed canary grass that is sold for use as animal feed.

 (D) A person may conduct the following activities with the species listed in paragraphs (A)(1) to (A)(63) of this rule in a manner that does not result in the further spread of those species:

 (3) Using the plant for research or educational purposes pursuant to a compliance agreement issued by the department.

-(E) The director of the Ohio department of agriculture or his authorized representative may seize, order removed from sale, or order destroyed any plant described in paragraph (A) of this rule which has been found in violation of paragraph (B) of this rule.
+(E) The director of the Ohio department of agriculture or the director's authorized representative may seize, order removed from sale or distribution any plant described in paragraph (A) of this rule which has been found in violation of paragraph (B) of this rule.